 Cytogenomic SNP Microarray, Fetal

-Detects small copy number variants (CNVs) and further characterizes chromosomal abnormalities identified by conventional cytogenetic methods on direct and cultured amniotic fluid and chorionic villus sampling (CVS) specimens.
+Detects small copy number variants (CNVs), regions of homozygosity (ROH), and further characterizes chromosomal abnormalities identified by conventional cytogenetic analysis of direct and cultured amniotic fluid and chorionic villus sampling (CVS) specimens.

 • Rapid detection of aneuploidy involving chromosomes 13, 18, 21, X, and Y